DateJune 9, 2017

 CategoryBusiness, Business Owner, CEO, Culture, Employees, Goals, Leadership, Mentoring, Organization, Renaissance Executive Forums, Team Building, Trust

 Do your employees trust each other enough to get things done effectively?
 Do they trust you?
-Many Business Owners and CEOs would not ask because they really don’t want to know the answer.
-I recently took a company through a session on building trust based on the concepts from Stephen Covey’s book Speed of Trust so I’ll share some of the ideas here with you.
+I recently took a company through a session on “how to build trust with your team” based on the concepts from Stephen Covey’s book Speed of Trust so I’ll share some of the ideas here with you.

 A lack of trust causes your team to hold back on doing what is expected and hampers communication.
 Your team will remain silent for fear of your response to their comments.
 They will not act on your request because they think you will change your mind soon.
 They refuse to trust others who have caused problems for them in the past and so our teams are not working together to get the best results.